 04 | Creating programs - this session will allow you to start developing your own computer programs, starting in a block-based language allowing you to get to grips with the programming constructs sequencing, selection and iteration before moving into the text based language Python.

 05 | What is data? - data is all around us, in written and electronic formats.
 Computers handle data in the form of binary – ones and zeros that can represent the dates, alphabetical characters, images and so on that are important to us humans.
 You’ll carry out basic data-handling operations through simple programs, changing inputted data into different outputted data.

 06 | Using data - this session will allow you to get to grips with binary and hexadecimal conversions, binary addition and binary shifts.

 How long is this course?

-This course is approximately five hours in duration, split across several days.
+This course is approximately six hours in duration, split across multiple sessions.